jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ## What is a CC wallet

+This page contains sample addresses and/or private keys.
+Do not send bitcoins to or import any sample keys; you will lose your money.

 Reference (bitaddress.org).
 A CC wallet is a single pairing of a CC public address (32 characters) with its corresponding CC private key (64 char.).
 QR codes are used to simplify the entry of the addresses.